Kukur091/Minesweeper_game/README.md

 a MineSweeper game that i made in java.

-Later i will subit a todo list and some updates.
+Later i will submit a todo list and some updates.